zammad/zammad-user-documentation/extras/shared-drafts.rst

                ticket dialogues

    Existing tickets (Ticket zoom)
-      Within ticket zooms a button "📝 Draft available" will be shown if a draft has been shared by either you or another agent on the ticket.
+      Within ticket detail views a button "📝 Draft available" will be shown if a draft has been shared by either you or another agent on the ticket.

       Hovering over the button will tell you who has changed the draft last.